leon4rd/test/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## What did the 0 say to the 8?
+Nice belt.